ryansurf/cli-surf/CONTRIBUTING.md

 # Contributing to cli-surf

-First off, thanks for your interest in contributing to cli-surf!
-All contributors are welcome, from commenting issues to reviewing or sending Pull Requests.
+Thank you for your interest in contributing to cli-surf!
+All contributions are welcome, from commenting issues to reviewing or sending Pull Requests.

 ## How to contribute?